Saturday, 31 May 2025

 'Probably no Japanese WWII aircraft offers a greater variety of markings than Nakajima’s Ki-43 Hayabusa.
 Its shape has often proved challenging for model companies to capture.
 Sweet’s 1/144 Ki-43-I version, a double kit which debuted in 2021, shows remarkable fidelity in its efforts to replicate small but telling surface details, and care about those elusive contours.
 Kudos to Sweet founder and mold-maker Mr Sugita Tatoru, whose company has always managed to capture the essence of his subjects despite the demanding scale.
 I’ll go out on a limb and say that if you opened this one and decided to, what the heck, just put it together and paint it, it would delight you.
 And in a matter of hours.

-'For anyone who’s already built one or more Sweet Hayabusa, or who plans to soon, and with Nick’s blessing, I’m inviting you to send some images of your finished models to Nick for all to enjoy on Aviation of Japan.
+'For anyone who’s already built one or more Sweet Hayabusa, or plans to soon, please send an image or images of your finished models to Nick for all to enjoy here.
 There are already several boxings of the kit which have been issued with a variety of markings and Sweet’s usual excellent decals by Cartograf.
 So consider taking a break from that larger project, and I look forward to seeing your builds on the blog for a ‘Hayabusa Spring’ (and Summer!
 Ed).

 'This model fits so well that to build it hardly needs cement.
 You might lose a tiny part or two along the way, but if so, there’s another kit in the box.